benc-uk/kube-workshop/05-network-basics/readme.md

 - Every *Service* in the cluster can be resolved over DNS
 - Within a *Namespace*, the *Service* name will resolve as is, [but other scenarios also are supported](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).

 Edit the the `data-api-deployment.yaml` file you created previously and change the value of the `MONGO_CONNSTR` environmental variable.
-Replace the IP address with name of the service, e.g. `mongodb://database`
+Replace the IP address with name of the service, e.g. the connection sting should look like `mongodb://admin:supersecret@database`

 You can update the active deployment with these changes by re-running `kubectl apply -f data-api-deployment.yaml`, Kuberenetes will perform a rolling update, if you are quick and run `kubectl get pods` you might see it taking place, i.e. a new pod starting & the old one terminating.
 Again you can check the status and the logs using `kubectl`